mzb2599/mzb2599/README.md

 ## 🧠 What I’m Working On

-- 📊 **SLA Insights Dashboard**  — transforming SLA documents into insights using LLMs, charts, and a chatbot
+- 📊 **Insights Dashboard**  — transforming documents into insights using LLMs and a chatbot
 - 🎯 Preparing for **Full Stack Developer** interviews
 - 👨‍🏫 Mentoring juniors and contributing to tech communities